-- 8 Enter a name for the profile you are adding the first screen in Figure 8.7 shows an example. - 9 Click OK to display the previous page.
+8 Enter a name for the profile you are adding - the first image in Figure 8.12 shows an example.

+9 Click OK to display the previous page.

-The Application profiles list displays the new profile name - the second screen in Figure 8.7.
+The Application profiles list displays the new profile name - the second image in Figure 8.12.